Benefits Of Adding Variety in Tennis Training

 - Educates players on what and when to do certain training

-IMPLEMENTATION: Some important steps to consider when planning a tennis periodization plan.
+Some important steps to consider when planning a tennis periodization plan.

 1. Decide when you want to peak (goal setting).
-As tournaments run almost year round, it is important to target your peak period.
+As tournaments run almost year-round, it is important to target your peak period.
 It is not realistic to peak year-round.
 Planning training around ideal peak times will keep you motivated, have you better physically prepared, and help keep you injury-free.

 2. Focus on quality not quantity, especially during pre-competition phases.